Skin cancer can be treated with more success if it’s found early. The way to find

 First, check if any moles fit the ABCDE rules.
 These rules can help you tell if a

-mole should be checked by your doctor.
+mole should be checked by your healthcare provider.
 The ABCDE rules are:

 Asymmetry.
 One half of the mole does not match the other half.